|St. Columba has a variety of programs that serve the homeless and less fortunate in our community.

 involvement.
 Finally, residents are guided as they seek and establish their own apartments.
 Interested

-individuals must contact the Housing Crisis Hotline at 587-4202 x2737 to be assessed for housing.
+individuals must contact the Housing Crisis Hotline at 587-4202 to be assessed for housing.

-Our food pantry provides referred families and individuals with enough food for three days.
-We
+Our food pantry provides households with enough food for up to three days.

-take into consideration restrictions clients may have on what they can eat or prepare, including
+We take into consideration restrictions clients may have on what they can eat or prepare,

-health conditions, access to cooking facilities and special foods for children.
-All clients receiving
+including health conditions, access to cooking facilities and special foods for children.

 Prescription Medication Program